NZK95/RegMaster/README.md

 ## Features
 R/W MSR registers on different cores
 R/W MMIO data for 8, 16 or 32 bit operations
-R/W PCI Configuration Space registers for byte, word or dword Scan and enumerate all PCI devices
+Read PCI Configuration Space registers for byte, word or dword Scan and enumerate all PCI devices

 ## Known Issues